micwik/ArnLib/doc/Install.md

 Check that your Qt version has been built with MinGW - not with MSVC !

-Start a Shell, where Qt4 is initialized. (e.g. with "Programs->Qt by Trolltech ...->Qt 4.x.x Command Prompt" ).
+Start a Shell, where Qt is initialized. (e.g. with "Programs->Qt by Trolltech ...->Qt 4.x.x Command Prompt" ).
 Check if you can execute "make" or something like "mingw32-make".